 Provide Disposable Masks, Gloves, Soap, and Hand Sanitiser for the Movers

-If you’re moving house during a pandemic and able to hire a professional moving company, then they will probably have their own masks, gloves, hand sanitiser etc. If you live in a place where you don’t have access to professional movers, then do as we did and provide disposable surgical masks, surgical gloves and hand sanitiser for the movers, and encourage them to wash their hands frequently if they choose not to wear those.
-Now for my confession: despite having provided all of those things for our moving guys and some of them wore their masks, they didn’t use the gloves, didn’t wash their hands, and didn’t appear to have the same level of concern that we did for safety.
-And, frankly, because we were so focused on the move itself and I was still packing some things, we weren’t tough enough with the movers as we should have been when it came to taking basic safety precautions such as wearing masks and washing their hands regularly.
+If you’re moving house during a pandemic and able to hire a professional moving company, then they will probably have their own masks, gloves, hand sanitiser etc. If you live in a place where you don’t have access to professional movers, then do as we did and provide the movers with disposable face masks and surgical gloves at the start of the move and ask them to wear them, install alcohol-based hand sanitiser spray at your property entrance and Dettol anti-bacterial soaps in the bathroom, and encourage them to wash their hands frequently if they choose not to wear gloves.
+Now for my confession: despite having provided all of those things for the moving guys for our second move, some of them wore masks, some didn’t, they didn’t use the gloves, didn’t wash their hands, and didn’t appear to have the same level of concern that we did for safety, but because we were so focused on the move itself and I was still packing and stressed, we weren’t tough enough with the movers when it came to taking basic safety precautions, such as wearing masks and washing their hands regularly.

 Wear a Face Mask and Wash Your Hands Frequently Throughout the Move

 You may not be in a position to control what your movers do if you’re moving house during a pandemic, but you can protect yourself.
 Always wear a face mask and wash your hands frequently.
 Ideally you should also try to maintain some social distancing of a couple of metres in case someone has the virus and coughs or sneezes and droplets fall on you.
-However, as we discovered, social distancing during a house move was impossible.
+However, as we discovered, social distancing during a house move is close to impossible.
 The best we could do was protect ourselves by always wearing face masks and washing our hands as often as we could.
-We also tried to minimise contact with surfaces that our movers touched, such as door handles and door frames, although that was incredibly challenging, so we discretely wiped down surfaces with a soapy sponge when we could.

 Have the Movers Leave the Boxes Outside Your New Home

-As we were moving into a fully furnished apartment, as most expats do here in Cambodia, we had planned to have the movers leave all our boxes on the landing outside the apartment and we would move then sanitise them with a Dettol spray we bought before bringing them into the apartment ourselves.
-That was fantastic in theory, however, we were so exhausted from the sorting, packing, moving, and general stress of the recent weeks – not to mention that we’d moved into a second-floor apartment with six flights of stairs and were moving during the hottest month of the year, which locals call the ‘Cambodian summer’.
-While we tried to take as much as we could from the movers in the doorway, there were heavy boxes and large objects, such as our shelves, that we let them carry in just because we were so exhausted.
+As we were moving into a fully furnished apartment, as most expats do here in Cambodia, we had planned to have the movers leave all our boxes on the landing outside the apartment so we could sanitise them with a disinfectant spray before taking them into the apartment ourselves.
+That was fantastic in theory, and is highly recommended by professionals, however, we were so exhausted from the sorting, packing, moving, and general stress of the situation – not to mention that our first move was into a second-floor apartment with six flights of stairs and we were moving during the hottest month of the year, which locals call the ‘Cambodian summer’.
+While we tried to take as much as we could from the movers in the doorway, there were heavy boxes and large objects, such as bookshelves that we let them carry in just because we were so exhausted.
 Try to avoid this mistake if you’re moving house during a pandemic and are serious about reducing risks.

 After the Movers Leave Disinfect All Surfaces They May Have Touched

-This virus is incredibly contagious if we haven’t made that clear yet, so it’s important to disinfect all surfaces that the movers may have touched after they leave and before you begin touching anything yourself.
-Use a disinfectant spray like Dettol, fill a spray bottle with a soapy solution, soap up a cleaning cloth, and slip on your disposable medical gloves.
-Spray all surfaces that your movers may have touched, such as door handles, door frames, walls, cupboard exteriors, etc. Afterwards, throw the cleaning cloth and gloves away and give your hands another good wash with soap.
+This virus is incredibly contagious, and the Delta strain is even more contagious, so it’s important to disinfect all high-touch surfaces after the movers leave and before you begin touching anything yourself.
+Once again, use an alcohol based disinfectant spray or fill a spray bottle with a soapy solution, soap up a cleaning cloth, slip on your disposable medical gloves, and spray all surfaces that your movers may have touched, such as door handles, door frames, walls, cupboard exteriors, etc. Afterwards, throw the cleaning cloth and gloves away and give your hands another good wash with soap.
 This was actually one thing we did very well!

 Leave Your Boxes for a Few Days or Spray Them with Disinfectant

-The coronavirus can remain on surfaces of cardboard so you could leave the boxes packed for a few days, but you probably don’t want to do that, so instead buy a can of Dettol spray which you can spray on all of your boxes and let that settle for a little while.
+The coronavirus can remain on surfaces of cardboard so while professionals recommended leaving the boxes outside for a few days, who is going to do that?
+Instead, spray all the boxes, along with your furniture, suitcases, and so on, with that disinfectant spray and let that settle for a little while.
 Then once again, wash your hands thoroughly with soap before and after ripping the tape off your boxes, before you handle your personal possessions.

 Self-Isolate for Two Weeks After Moving House

-This is for your own safety as much as that of your new neighbours and friends so be prepared to go into quarantine for two weeks after moving house.
-That means shopping for groceries before your move and ensuring that your landlord has everything in your new home connected and working, such as the electricity, gas, television, air conditioning, internet, and so on.
-And I won’t say any more than that as moving house during a pandemic is the last thing we want to have to do again.
+This is for your own safety as much as that of your new neighbours and friends: be prepared to go into quarantine at home for two weeks after moving house.
+That means shopping for groceries before your move or organising home delivery, and ensuring that your landlord has everything in your new home connected and working, such as the electricity, gas, television, air conditioning, internet, and so on before you move in.

 Pour yourself a stiff drink or open a bottle of wine and promise yourself that you’ll never move during a global pandemic again.
 If you have any tips for moving house during a pandemic we’d love to hear from you.
 Feel free to leave advice in the comments below.